metal3d/rethinkmodel/docs/_sources/manage.rst.txt

 .. note::

-    Because the :code:manage module will import your package, we **strongly** recommend to declare your models in a separated module where there is no code to execute.
+    Because the :code:`manage` module will import your package, we **strongly** recommend to declare your models in a separated module where there is no code to execute.

 Python way
 ----------